LaZeAsh/notes/content/notes/Physics - Unit 14 test.md

 14. Telescope on the test (2 lens on telescope)
 15. If you are given a concave lens the image will be... (mark all that apply)z
 16. Which has a shorter focal length more curved or less curved?
+17. Convex
+	1. Smaller
+	2. Image Distance negative
+	3. Focal Length negative
+	4. Imag
+18. 3 Problems from Lenses
+	1. Concave
+	2. Convex
+19. Telephoto Lens have a bigger focal length
+20. HW # 26 most questions like that on the test
+21. Magnification of compound system is just to multiply magnification of each lens

+## Final

+- Find the frequency of the unknown device on the table using oscilloscope, you will use circuits to build it

 ## Demonstrations